aisingapore/TagUI/README.md

 Besides integrating with web applications, TagUI can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.
 Input parameters can be sent to an automation flow to be used as variables p1 to p9.
 Output parameters from an automation flow can be sent to your Arduino or application API URL (see samples 3_github and 6C_datatables).

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
-Response from the API will be saved in api_result variable.
+Raw response from API will be saved in api_result variable.
 If the API response is JSON data, the variable api_json will be created for easy access to JSON data elements.
+If not, api_json will be null.
 For example, api_json.parent_element.child_element retrieves value of child_element.
-If not, api_json will be null.

 ```js
 api_config = {method:'PUT', header:['Header1: value1','Header2: value2'], body:{'id':123,'pwd':'abc'}};
 ```
-For advanced API calls, you can set above variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
+For advanced API calls, you can set above api_config variable which defaults as `{method:'GET', header:[], body:{}}`.
 Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
-You can set it like above before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. `api_config.body` will be automatically converted to JSON format for sending to API endpoint.
+You can set it as above before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. `api_config.body` will be automatically converted to JSON format for sending to API endpoint.

 ### CHROME
 TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
 It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.